•

 Music

 Buckethead is one of the most obscure yet talented guitarists of my generation.
 I first encountered his work on one of Bill Laswell’s projects called Praxis Transmutation (Mutatis Mutandis) in 1992.
-For over twenty years, as part of his act, he has worn a KFC bucket on his head and a mysterious porcelain-like […]
+For over twenty years, as part of his act, he has worn a KFC bucket on his head and a mysterious porcelain-like white mask. […]

 Tuesday, July 17th, 2007 at 1:55 pm